emustudio/emustudio.github.io/_documentation/user/_doc/brainduck/brainduck-mem.md

 ![BrainDuck memory window]({{ site.baseurl }}/assets/brainduck/brainduck-mem.png)

 - *A*: Shows currently displayed page.
-Can be edited manually by entering a number and pressing the ENTER key
+Can be edited manually by entering a number and pressing the <kbd>ENTER</kbd> key
 - *B*: By double-clicking on a memory cell, the cell editor is enabled and the user can overwrite the content of the cell.
 Supported number formats are decimal or hexadecimal.
 The hexadecimal number must begin with `0x` prefix.
 - *C*: By clicking on button `Page down`, the page number is increased; button `Page up` decreases the page number.